jpzhu430/mydrive-server/README.md

-The "mydrive" application consists of following modules.
+The mydrive application consists of following modules.

 1> Server module: a Java Servelt supporting POST method.